jdenavascues/Drosben/hardware/README.md

 #### 1. Gluing the chambers

-This step assumes you already have 12 acrylic tubes of 25 mm external diameter, 2 mm thick, 70-100 mm long (see #5).
+This step assumes you already have 12 acrylic tubes of 25 mm external diameter, 2 mm thick, 70-100 mm long ([see #6](#6.-Cutting-your-own-tubes)).
 Arrange the tubes in the same 4 x 3 honeycomb configuration as the rack and multiflipper, and hold them using rubber bands.
 Make sure they are **all flush with each other**.

 Using a Pasteur pipette, a metal rod or a syringe, run a generous drop of acrylic cement along both sides of the touching tangent of each tube pair.
 Let them dry for 24 hours.